 The limit on a PLUS Loan is the student's cost of attendance minus any other financial aid received.
 You apply for the academic year and later apply for summer separately.
-The total origination fee is currently 4.276% of the amount borrowed.
-The origination fee for loans disbursed on, or after October 1, 2017, will change.
-The interest rate on the loan is 6.31% for loans first disbursed after July 1, 2016 and before July 1, 2017.
-Rates are reviewed and announced by the Department of Education each year.
-Click here to view a sample loan disclosure statement.
+The total origination fee is currently 4.248% of the amount borrowed.
+The interest rate on the loan is 7.6% for loans first disbursed after July 1, 2018, and before July 1, 2019.
+Origination fees and interest rates are reviewed and announced by the Department of Education each year.
+Go to Loan Disclosure Statement to view a sample.
 You will receive a statement specific to your loan before your loan is disbursed.

 Federal regulations define credit eligibility for a PLUS Loan as having no "adverse credit."
 This term normally means that the applicant has no debt repayment account that is 90 days or more delinquent, has not had any debt discharged in bankruptcy in the last 5 years, and has not been in default on any debt (no foreclosure, tax lien, repossession, wage garnishment, or write-off) in the last 5 years.
 An applicant will be determined to have an adverse credit history if the total combined outstanding balance of the debts, including debts in collection or charged off during the two years preceding the date of the credit report, is greater than $2,085.